corbanmailloux/esp-mqtt-rgb-led/README.md

 ## Installation/Configuration

-To set this system up, you need to install and configure the custom platform in Home Assistant and set up a light to control.
+To set this system up, you need to install and configure the custom component in Home Assistant and set up a light to control.
 This also assumes that you already have Home Assistant set up and running.
 If not, see the installation guides [here](https://home-assistant.io/getting-started/).

 ### The Home Assistant Side
 1. Place the `mqtt_json.py` file in `{HASS-CONFIG-DIRECTORY}/custom_components/light/`, where `{HASS-CONFIG-DIRECTORY}` is your Home Assistant configuration directory.
 For a Raspberry Pi All-in-One install, this is `/home/hass/.homeassistant/`.